Chilcotin River: Flooding

-Water Quality
+Water quality

 Water quality is complicated and stressors such as climate change and human development can have adverse impacts.
 Recently, the Chilcotin River monitoring site has seen increases in metal concentrations.
 There is not a lot of human development in this area but scientists are investigating the cause or driver of this change, noting that increases in sediments because of changes in streamflow could be an element.

-Mountain Pine Beetles
+Mountain pine beetles

 British Columbia experiences recurring outbreaks of mountain pine beetle (MPB) populations, with the largest infestations occurring in central BC.
-MPB cause widespread tree mortality that also raise the risk of wildfire occurrence and poses a substantial threat to the timber supply industry.
-Within central BC, the Chilcotin Plateau has already experienced two major MPB outbreaks, first in the mid 1970s - 1980s, and the second in the early 2000s ending in 2010.
-A team of researchers studying post-MPB infested forests in the Chilcotin Plateau found that although the dominant tree species weren't eradicated, MPB outbreaks in the future would make forests unusable for the timber industry in the long term.
+MPB causes widespread tree mortality that also raise the risk of wildfire and poses a substantial threat to the timber supply industry.
+Within central BC, the Chilcotin Plateau has already experienced two major MPB outbreaks, first in the mid-1970s–1980s, and the second in the early 2000s ending in 2010.
+A team of researchers studying post-MPB infested forests in the Chilcotin Plateau found that although the dominant tree species were not eradicated, MPB outbreaks in the future would make forests unusable for the timber industry in the long term.